 Expert advice from ForrestBrown

-At ForrestBrown, our team of qualified chartered tax advisers and industry specialists use a robust and continually-improving processes to identify more qualifying activity and expenditure for our clients.
-We have proven experience of increasing the size of claims made by others.
+At ForrestBrown, our team of qualified chartered tax advisers and sector specialists uses a robust and continually-improving process to identify qualifying activity and expenditure for our clients.
+We have proven experience of improving claims made by others.
 Understanding how to correctly treat your VAT costs will also ensure your claim will stand up to scrutiny by HMRC.